 Veterinary care is very expensive and it would be nice if we didn’t have to keep going to the vet for our puppies’ first visits, but it’s just a reality of life.
 On your puppy’s first visit to the vet, he may get a doggy cough and be prescribed Doxycycline or Canine Interferensis, which is a medication to alleviate the symptoms.
+A variety of dog worming products are available in the market which helps in maintaining the health of your loyal friend.
 There are also antihistamines available if your puppy has an allergy to fleas and other parasites.

 After the first visit, the vet will probably do an exam to see if there are any health problems that can be corrected through preventative puppy care.
 For example, if your puppy gets an ear infection, you’ll want to have him de-wormed as soon as possible.
 Ear mites in dogs are often not serious, but they can cause extreme discomfort and pain.
 Puppies who spend a lot of time outdoors are more prone to fleas.
 Make sure you and your pet get the monthly de-worming recommended by the vet.

 It’s also very important that you and your new puppy stay separated from one another at all times.
 You must make sure the puppy has his own space and that he feels comfortable.
 You should try to keep his sleeping area clean, so he has an uncluttered comfort zone.
 It is very tempting to feed him while he is in your house, but that is not a good puppy care habit.
 If you feel he needs some human contact, encourage him to go outside on a leash.